iyanuashiri/africastalking_USSD_demo/README.md

-# africastalking_USSD_demo
-This is USSD demo app.
-I used africastalking USSD API, Python and Django.

-# Building A USSD App Using Python Tutorial
+## Introduction

+This tutorial will guide you on how to build your first USSD app.

+### Tools used

+* Python 3
+* Django 1.11 - The Web framework for perfectionist with deadlines
+* Virtualenv
+* Ngrok
+* Africastalking API

 First of all, we need to create a Virtual environment using a tool known as virtualenv.
 It is highly recommended and best practice to create a virtual environment before you begin